 The simulation structure and the results have been discussed in several team discussions.
 Hospital managers, the head of the ED, ED-physicians and senior nurses have been involved in these discussions.
-During these meetings, a software tool developed in R (Gentleman and Ihaka 2012) was used for the analysis of historical and simulation data.
-This tool has been developed to increase the ease of visualizing and analyzing the data.
-For more information, see the software package manual (Timmermans 2012a).
+During these meetings, a software package was used for the analysis of historical and simulation data.
+The software package consists of three tools, see Figure 9.
+The first tool is an Excel program to transform historical data into input files for the other two tools.
+The second tool is the simulation model implemented in the language Chi 3.0 (Hofkamp & Rooda, 2012).
+The third one has been developed in R (Gentleman & Ihaka, 2012) to visualize and analyze historical and simulation output data.
+For more information, see the software package manual (Timmermans, 2012a).

 As a result of these discussions, most assumptions were confirmed, but the meetings also led to new insights, such as, e.g., the need of a separate stream for patients arriving by ambulance.
 Also, these patients get a higher priority while waiting.
 Another remark during the discussions was that not all treatment rooms are used equally.
-Some rooms are more suitable for gynaecology or otolaryngology patients and other rooms are more often used for small traumas.
+Some rooms are more suitable for gynecology or otolaryngology patients and other rooms are more often used for small traumas.
 The latter, however, has not been taken into account in the simulation model.